 Signs of Identity Theft—How To Recognize, Address, and Prevent It

-Identity theft is one of the fastest-growing crimes in the United States—according to recent surveys, someone’s identity is stolen every two seconds, resulting in billions of dollars lost by unsuspecting victims.
+Identity theft is one of the fastest-growing crimes in the United States.
+According to recent surveys, someone’s identity is stolen every two seconds, resulting in billions of dollars lost by unsuspecting victims.
 The consequences can be devastating for victims, impacting everything from loan approvals to job offers.
-But the good news is there are signs of identity theft to watch for and steps you can take immediately to minimize the damage.
+The good news is there are signs of identity theft to watch for and steps you can take immediately to minimize the damage.

 If you have children, you’ll want to be extra vigilant since children’s identities are particularly vulnerable.
 Identity theft can happen to anyone, but with proper planning and tools, you can outsmart identity criminals.